helgoboss/helgobox/doc/user-guide.md

       *Source Min* to 1.
 However, doing so would also affect the feedback direction, which is often undesirable because it will mess with the button LED color or on/off state.
     - **Release only:** Makes ReaLearn ignore the press of the button (just processing its release).
 Rare, but possible.

+#### Help

+This section provides context-sensitive help for the tuning section.
+Whenever you touch a setting in the tuning section, some text will appear which explains what this element does, both for the *control* and for the *feedback* direction (if applicable).

+- **If source is a:** It often depends on the kind of source what effect a setting has.
+Therefore this dropdown always contains a list of sources.
+It only displays relevant kinds of sources.
+If a source kind is impossible according to the current source settings or if it's not supported by the setting, it won't appear in the list.

 ### REAPER actions